shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Bug fix - DHL Parcel: Excess resource loading caused errors and incompatibilities.
+Moved the loading logic to an earlier state.

 = 1.0.2 =
 * Bug fix - DHL Paket: Fix "streetNumber" SOAP error, by assuming that the last part of "Address 1" is the street number and sending separately
 * Bug fix - DHL Paket: Allow characters in "Street Address Number" in DHL Paket settings panel